msaari/relevanssi-light/readme.md

 ## Changelog

+### 1.1
+* Fixes the network activation.
+Now when Relevanssi Light is network activated on a multisite installation, the database changes required are implemented on all network sites (as soon as someone visits the site admin dashboard).

 ### 1.0
 * Adds an settings page to show information about the plugin.
 * Database alterations are done asynchronously to avoid plugin activation stalling.